activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

-This section describes the different pages that you will see as you navigate around the CMS, and how you can find the content that you are looking for.
+This section describes the different pages that you are going to see as you navigate around the CMS, and how you can find the content that you are looking for.

 ## The dashboard
 The Wagtail dashboard is the main hub of a Wagtail website.
 From the dashboard, you can access all of the content you create in Wagtail as well as reports, settings, and other content management features.

-If you access a new version of Wagtail for the first time, you will notice a banner on your dashboard, notifying you of new changes to Wagtail.
+If you access a new version of Wagtail for the first time, then you will notice a banner on your dashboard, notifying you of new changes to Wagtail.
 It also provides a link to the Editor guide where you can learn more about these changes.

-Now let's walk you through the different panels and features you will find in the dashboard.
+Now let's walk you through the different panels and features you are going to find in the dashboard.

 ```Note
 What you see in your Wagtail dashboard depends on your user role.
 Common user roles include editors, moderators, and administrators.